malzarah/DW8086/Data Cleaning Task/DataCleaning.md

 ## Description of steps undertaken by the team to resolve the issues with Data set

 As per our data research questions, we have filtered our dataset from the year 2013 to the year 2017.
 We could see how the water quality between the two sites changes in these 5 years.
 We have removed some unnecessary columns and rows to ensure the rationality about the data cleaning.
-We have combined the day, month , and year column into a single column named Date.
+We have combined the day, month, and year column into a single column named Date.
 We have simplified the column name to make it easier to use.
 Additionally, we have filled the mean value for temperature in the missing location as the temperature will not vary too much for a given season.
-In the column ObservationSite, same name has written in different patterns so we changed it into single pattern (north -> North, west -> West).
+In the column ObservationSite, same name has written in different patterns, so we changed it into single pattern (north -> North, west -> West).
 Also, we have converted all decimal values to two decimal points so that it will be easier to read and use the data.

-These are the premilinary steps to create MasterWaterQualityEntryAdded.xlsx:
+These are the preliminary steps to create MasterWaterQualityEntryAdded.xlsx:
 - Filled in Temperature and Precipitation by using extra spreadsheets from Jesse
 - Calculated the mean for pH, Conductivity, and DissolvedOxygen columns
 - Filled empty cells of pH, Conductivity, and Dissolved columns with the calculated means

 ## R script File